vensko/pint/README.md

 ```
 pint unsubscribe <url>
 ```
-Removed the URL from subscriptions.
+Removes the URL from subscriptions.

 # Environment Variables
 Certain parameters of Pint can be overriden with the following environment variables: